LIV2/lide.device/README.md

 Currently there are two builds
 * lide.rom - Used for boards designed by me that feature an IDE interface (such as CIDER)
 * lide-atbus.rom - For AT-Bus style devices i.e AT-Bus 2008 + clone, Matze accelerators etc

+## Boot from CDROM
+Booting from CDROM requires Kickstart 2 or higher and one of the following:

+1. CDFileSystem from AmigaOS 3.2.2 loaded with LoadModule
+2. BootCDFileSystem from OS 4 either:
+    * Added to a custom Kickstart ROM **OR**
+    * Loaded by LoadModule

 ## Hardware implementation
 * IDECS1 is asserted when A12 is low and the IDE device's base address is decoded